 You can log out of Spotify in multiple places at once by using the 'Sign out everywhere' function on your account page.

 If other individuals have access to your Spotify account (for example if you've given them permission to use your account on a shared device), then they can access personal data, controls and the Spotify Service available in your account.

 It's your responsibility to only provide individuals with permission to use your account where you're comfortable sharing this personal data with them.
 Anyone else's use of your Spotify account may impact your personalised recommendations and be included in your data download.

-The Spotify Service has a minimum "Age Limit" in each country.
+The Spotify Service has a minimum 'Age Limit' in each country or region.
 The Spotify Service is not directed to children whose age:

-- is under the age of 13 years
+- is under the age of 13 years, or

-- or, makes it illegal to process their personal data
+- makes it illegal to process their personal data, or

-- or, requires parental consent to process their personal data
+- requires parental consent to process their personal data